farshidtz/edgex-demos-wiki/Object-Detection-with-EdgeX-and-OpenVINO.md

 ```

 ### 4. (OpenVINO) Setup OpenVINO
+#### Run the container
 Install docker, if you don’t already have it:
 ```bash
 sudo snap install docker
 ```

 Run the object detection container:

-The DISPLAY environment variable is optional for viewing the predictions as annotations on the video stream.
-It should open a new window on the host.
-It may not work and can be omitted safely.

 Let’s try by starting a temporary container in the foreground:
 ```bash
 sudo docker run --network=host -e DISPLAY=$DISPLAY --rm ghcr.io/monicaisher/edgex-openvino-object-detection:latest
 ```
+The DISPLAY environment variable is optional for viewing the predictions as annotations on the video stream.
+It should open a new window on the host.
+It may not work and can be omitted safely.

 Ctrl+C or closing the real time video window will stop openvino.

 If everything worked without error, stop and run again in background (detached), with a restart policy, name, and without the display env variable:
 ```bash
 sudo docker run --network=host --name=openvino --restart=unless-stopped --detach ghcr.io/monicaisher/edgex-openvino-object-detection:latest
 ```

 To stop when detached:
 ```bash
 sudo docker stop openvino